SybilHerreraFoessel/FFPE-Visium-probe-design-Snakemake/README.md

 4. If you want to delete outputs and run again $ snakemake -s Snakefile_name --delete-all-output
 5. To rerun everything after editing a script $ snakemake -c 1 -s Snakefile_name --use-conda --forceall
 6. for rerunning specific rules: snakemake -c 1 -s Snakefile_name --use-conda --force --rerun-incomplete rulename
+7. Check respective log file in logs/ folder if something is wrong or in the general snakemake log file.

 After running part1, $cp selected_probes.txt to the part2 folder.
 Then run the snakefile for part2.
 Use config.yaml for selecting how many probes per sequence ID that should be printed (max3 per sequence ID).